 So let me introduce you my newest gadget, an Instax film printer from the maker of my camera, Fujifilm:

-The first and quickest level is when I'd use Fuji's best in industry JPEG engine in the camera to create the look of the image with very basic adjustments then print out a few selected of my favorites for you to have on the day.
+The first and quickest level is when I'd use Fuji's best in industry JPEG engine in the camera to create the look of the image with some quick & simple adjustments then print out a few selected of my favorites for you to have on the day.
 This can be done in a short time, like during my breaks.
-You may also find me carrying this little guy on me when doing engagement shoots or similar.
+You may also find me running with this little guy on engagement shoots or and other events.
 Also I have my own unique way of printing my own personalized business cards with your image on it.
 How cool is that? :)

-Finally on level 3, I'd have a do-over of the best pics in my own unique style and color grade to archive the final look: stylized colors or a bit of retouch here and there, working on the fine details to really meet my high quality standards.
+Finally on level 3, I'd have a do-over of the best pics in my own unique style and colour grade to archive the final look: stylized colours or a bit of retouch here and there, working on the fine details to really meet my high quality standards.
+Plus developing all the rest of the lot of course.
 And for this... now this last stage takes the usual time frame we agreed upon in our contract. :)

 Yeah, so in a sum as a photographer you gotta keep up or you get left behind.
 Mobile phones and computational photography are closing in the gap quickly (although will never supersede real photographers with real cameras for at least 3 super important reasons, but more of that later with a coffee and cake if you're interested), so it is not acceptable anymore that the photographer just vanishes and it takes several weeks to deliver meanwhile the guests walk out with their own pictures of the night uploaded immediately and you're left with nothing of your own.
 Although the quality between a polished edit or fine art and a quick snap for Instagram is like day and night, but the common thing in both is that technology enables us to do a lot more with much less waiting.
 Let's just do that and eliminate clients' anxiety and leave them in awe.
 Or at least that's the idea. :)